10 Ways to help endangered species

 The Wild Animal Health Fund is focused on one thing: zoo animal and wildlife health.
 We do this by funding veterinary health studies that cure, diagnose, treat, and heal wildlife all over the globe.
 Plenty of amazing organizations are focusing on restoring habitats, stopping deforestation, etc. The missing piece in this conservation puzzle is the animal's health!
 In order to save endangered species, the world's veterinarians need your help!

 When you donate to the Wild Animal Health Fund, you are providing pain relief medications, noninvasive procedures, new vaccines, disease diagnoses, and so much more to the world's animals.
-100% of your support goes straight to the health studies, never admin or overhead.
+100% of your support goes straight to the health studies, with functional support covered by the American Association of Zoo Veterinarians.
 We know the animals would thank you if they could!

 #6 Spread the word!
 Use your voice to speak up for the animals who can’t speak for themselves.